Join the Be The Match® Registry at

-Mandi's search for a genetic match for a stem cell transplant to save her life inspired thousands to sign up as potential marrow donors, but no perfect match was ever found for her.
-Mandi received a transplant using umbilical cord blood in September 2010 at the Fred Hutchinson Cancer Research Center in Seattle.
-But a biopsy in December 2010 revealed that the cancer had returned again.
-She passed away in Saskatchewan on Apr.
+After she was diagnosed with cancer in the fall of 2008 (her junior year), Yale women's ice hockey player Mandi Schwartz' search for a genetic match for a stem cell transplant to save her life inspired thousands to sign up as potential marrow donors.
+No perfect match was ever found for her.
+Mandi received a transplant using umbilical cord blood in September 2010, but in December 2010 her cancer returned.
+She passed away at home in Saskatchewan on Apr.
 3, 2011 at the age of 23.

-To date, Yale's drives have added more than 4,000 people to the Be The Match registry, including 921 in 2010 -- a record for the "Get in the Game.
+To date, Yale's drives have added 5,987 people to the Be The Match registry, including 921 in 2010 -- a record for the "Get in the Game.
 Save a Life." program.
-At least two dozen life-saving matches for patients in need have been located through these efforts.
-One donor was a Yale field hockey player, Lexy Adams '13, and another was a Yale football player, John Oppenheimer '14.

 If you are a member of the news media, please contact email@example.com with any inquiries.